russellgrapes/telegram-bash-system-monitoring/README.md

 - `TELEGRAMM_LOCK_STATE`: The file path for the lock state file that controls alert messaging.
 - `SSH_ACTIVITY_LOGINS`: The file path where the script logs current SSH session logins.
 - `SSH_ACTIVITY_EXCLUDED_IPS`: A list of IP addresses or CIDR ranges excluded from SSH login alerts.
-- `RESOURCE_CHECK_INTERVAL`: The interval, in seconds, between system resource checks.
-- `SSH_CHECK_INTERVAL`: The interval, in seconds, between SSH login checks.
 - `LAST_BOOT_TIME_FILE`: The file path for logging the last system boot time, used by the --REBOOT option.
 - `HOST_NAME`: An default identifier for the server that also can be set via the --NAME command-line option.
+- `FAST_CHECK_INTERVAL`: The interval, in seconds, at which the script performs fast checks for rapid-response metrics (CPU, RAM, SSH logins and 1-minute Load Average).
+- `SLOW_CHECK_INTERVAL`: The interval, in seconds, at which the script performs slow checks for metrics that do not require immediate action (Disk Usage, CPU Temperature, Reboot monitoring and longer Load Averages).

 # Telegram System Monitoring Installation